 There are some 100% mortgage financing programs available still that you might consider depending upon your personal circumstances.
 When shopping online, verify the lenders you are considering offer affordable low-rate home loans with zero down without charging exorbitant closing costs and fees.
-The fact remains that in 2018 there are more genuine opportunities to buy a house with no money down than there have been in a decade.
+The fact remains that in 2020 there may be more genuine opportunities to buy a house with no money down than there have been in a decade.

 No Down Payment Loans Guaranteed by the VA

 If you are a military veteran or active duty military, you can get a no money down mortgage with a VA loan.
 Surviving spouses also can qualify.
 These zero down house loans are guaranteed by the US Department of Veteran Affairs, and the VA will pay back the lender if you do not pay the loan.

 Because of your military service, you can get a 100% home loan with zero down and even get closing cost help.
 You also could get a very low interest rate.
 VA financing has offered the most competitive zero down mortgage rates for many years.
 If you meet the VA eligibility, these zero-down house loans appear very attractive.